flych3r/class-competitive-programming/Lista-1/E.md

-# E - Cowties
+# E - Jumping Mario

-N cows (3 <= N <= 100) are eating grass in the middle of a field.
-So that they don't get lost, Farmer John wants to tie them together in a loop so that cow i is attached to cows i-1 and i+1.
-Note that cow N will be tied to cow 1 to complete the loop.

-Each cow has a number of grazing spots she likes and will only be happy if she ends up situated at one of these spots.
-Given that Farmer John must ensure the happiness of his cows when placing them, compute the shortest length of rope he needs to tie them all in a loop.
-It is possible for different parts of the loop to cross each other.
+Mario is in the final castle.
+He now needs to jump over few walls and then enter the Koopa’s
+Chamber where he has to defeat the monster in order to save the princess.
+For this problem, we are only concerned with the “jumping over the wall” part.
+You will be given the heights of N walls from left to right.
+Mario is currently standing on the first wall.
+He has to jump to the adjacent walls one after another until he reaches the last one.
+That means, he will make (N − 1) jumps.
+A high jump is one where Mario has to jump to a taller wall, and similarly, a low jump is one where Mario has to jump to a shorter wall.
+Can you find out the total number of high jumps and low jumps Mario has to make?

-## Input
+# Input

-* Line 1: The integer N.

-* Lines 2..N+1: Each line describes one cow using several space-separated integers.
-The first integer is the number of locations S (1 <= S <= 40) which are preferred by that cow.
-This is followed by 2*S integers giving the (x,y) coordinates of these locations respectively.
-The coordinates lie in the range -100..100.
+The first line of input is an integer T (T < 30) that indicates the number of test cases.
+Each case starts with an integer N (0 < N < 50) that determines the number of walls.
+The next line gives the height of the N walls from left to right.
+Each height is a positive integer not exceeding 10.

-## Output
+# Output

-A single line containing a single integer, 100 times the minimum length of rope needed (do not perform special rounding for this result).
+For each case, output the case number followed by 2 integers, total high jumps and total low jumps, respectively.
+Look at the sample for exact format.

 ## Sample Input

 ```
-4
-1 0 0
-2 1 0 2 0
+3
+8
-3 -1 -1 1 1 2 2
+1 4 2 2 3 5 3 4
+1
+9
+5
-2 0 1 0 2
+1 2 3 4 5
 ```

 ## Sample Output

 ```
-400
+Case 1: 4 2
+Case 2: 0 0
+Case 3: 4 0
 ```

-### Hint

-[Cow 1 is located at (0,0); cow 2 at (1,0); cow 3 at (1,1); and cow 4 at (0,1).]